2024 Prayer Garden Grenache

 The Prayer Garden is a special place, dry grown very old bush vines in Ebenezer in the Northern Barossa Valley.
 Like its neighbouring Glengrae, the Prayer Garden is a lost block of a mere 2 acres planted generations ago.
 Traditionally farmed with no access to supplementary water, highly exposed and subject to frost more years than not.
 Known as the Prayer Garden as a result of the short statue of the vines, kneeling the preferred method of approaching the vines whether picking or pruning.
 Hard work, but worth every effort.

 The resulting wine is highly perfumed, medium bodied.
 Beautifully balanced, red fruits, fine tannin and acid, all in balance.
-Wonderful grenache.
+Wonderful grenache in an exceptional year.

 The Prayer Garden is a special place, dry grown very old bush vines in Ebenezer in the Northern Barossa Valley.
 Like its neighbouring Glengrae, the Prayer Garden is a lost block of a mere 2 acres planted generations ago.
 Traditionally farmed with no access to supplementary water, highly exposed and subject to frost more years than not.
 Known as the Prayer Garden as a result of the short statue of the vines, kneeling the preferred method of approaching the vines whether picking or pruning.
 Hard work, but worth every effort.

 The resulting wine is highly perfumed, medium bodied.
 Beautifully balanced, red fruits, fine tannin and acid, all in balance.
-Wonderful grenache.
+Wonderful grenache in an exceptional year.

 The Prayer Garden is a special place, dry grown very old bush vines in Ebenezer in the Northern Barossa Valley.
 Like its neighbouring Glengrae, the Prayer Garden is a lost block of a mere 2 acres planted generations ago.
 Traditionally farmed with no access to supplementary water, highly exposed and subject to frost more years than not.
 Known as the Prayer Garden as a result of the short statue of the vines, kneeling the preferred method of approaching the vines whether picking or pruning.
 Hard work, but worth every effort.

 The resulting wine is highly perfumed, medium bodied.
 Beautifully balanced, red fruits, fine tannin and acid, all in balance.
-Wonderful grenache.
+Wonderful grenache in a sensational year.

 SPECIFICATIONS